rh-telco-tigers/complianceoperatorDemo/README.md

 # update the "claimName: <scan results pvc>" section to be '
 # claimName: ocp4-cis
 $ oc create -f retrieveResults-cis.yml -n openshift-compliance
-$ oc -n openshift-compliance rsync pv-extract:/scan-results .
+$ oc -n openshift-compliance cp pv-extract:/scan-results .
 $ oc delete pod/pv-extract -n openshift-compliance
 ```

-If you take a look in your current directory, you should now see a file such as `ocp4-cis-api-checks-pod.xml.bzip2` These results are in Asset Reporting Format (ARF).
+If you take a look in your current directory, you should now see a folder structure that contains subdirectories "0,1,2".
+These are the three most recent scans that were completed.
+Inside each directory will be a file such as `ocp4-cis-api-checks-pod.xml.bzip2` which contains the results of the scan in Asset Reporting Format (ARF).